WilliamCadenas21/st0263-p4/README.md

 ### Juan Gonzalo Quiroz

 ### Valentino Malvarmo
 I, Valentino Malvarmo, declare that all the content aported by me is of my own authorship.
-I contributed in the phase of data preparation, documentation and with topic modeling.
+I contributed in the phase of data preparation, documentation, topic modeling and the deployment of the notebooks in the ADC.

 ### William Cadenas